jonathancross/jc-docs/gnupg.md

 1. They still control that email address. (can read the email)
 2. They control the private key for the public key you are signing. (can decrypt the message)

-If there is only 1 email address listed in the key, then this is easy -- just sent the `KEYID_signed.asc` file to the email address listed.
+If there is only 1 email address listed in the key, then this is easy -- just send the `KEYID_signed.asc` file to the email address listed (encrypted email of course).
 If there is more than one email address, then I recommend importing their key with all sigs, then deleting the extra signatures via:
  * `gpg --import KEYID_signed.asc`
  * `gpg --edit-key KEYID`
  * Type the number of the UID you want to _delete_ your sig from.